We’re not in the stone age. 👎

 Firstly, you can use Ubersuggest for keyword and topic research.

 Enter a term into the search bar to start.

-This will give you volume and other days for the keyword along with suggestions for other similar terms.
+This will give you volume and other data for the keyword, along with suggestions for other similar terms.

 I like using this to find keywords to target for myself or clients and also for topic inspiration because they go hand in hand.

 Next, it’s great for swiping.